 PAKISTAN, THE USA, THE USSR AND CHINA

-Enter the second agent that affected the course of India-Israel relations – Pakistan.
+Enter the primary agent that affected the course of India-Israel relations – Pakistan.
 The long and drawn out Kashmir conflict — which began in 1947, immediately after Pakistan sought to forcefully acquire the legally annexed Indian territory of Jammu & Kashmir — has always dominated the Indian political discourse.

 Religious loyalties ensured both popular support and unquestioning diplomatic backing for Pakistan from the Arab world.
 Recognising that opposition to Israel was a pan-Arabian cause, India took up a pro-Arab stance in order to placate Arab and Muslim opinion on the Kashmir issue.